mickfuzz/phd4/_posts/thesis_chapters/2022-9-4-Results-Design.md

 I also began the data gathering of .
 I recorded all interactions via use of 360 camera and screen capture of workstations and undertook post-course interviews with participants.
 Work on analysis of this data is contained in early results section below.

 Second iteration in May 2019 I drew on previous work with the MMU Faculty of Education drama department [@pattersonDramaSTEM2019] to create a simple drama process to give a simple external motivation and narrative to the creation of games for a fictional audience of visiting aliens.

 I revised the  an online project-hub to link to the project chapters rather than the code examples.

-#### Phase Four
+#### Phase Four - MakeCode Arcade

-MakeCode Arcade revision
+(Jan 2020 - May 2020)

+I ran two iterations of game making course of 5-6 weeks using MakeCode Arcade tool.
+The template, resources and facilitation approach was based closely on the previous stages using glitch.com.

+However, there were some additional changes in the way that design patterns were presented to learners.

 #### Evolution of Template and supporting resources

 I'm not sure if this even goes into this chapter - it certainly starts to answer some of the research questions.
 Go into more detail than previously on the choice and use of tools.

 Use the 3M framework as a guide for MakeCode
 Revisit FM book as a guide for Glitch/ Phaser

 ### Issues Emerging from Evolution of Design

 More detailed analysis - thoughts on validity of data -->

+-